pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 const ids = aws.ec2.getSubnetIds(..., { parent });
 ```

 This warning may be benign.
-However, if you are experiencing crashes or hangs in Pulumi (especially in Node.js version 12.11.0 and
-above) and you see this warning, then it is likely that this is the source.
+However, if you are experiencing crashes or hangs in Pulumi (especially in Node.js version 12.11.0 and above) and you see this warning, then it is likely that this is the source.

-A warning is issued so as to not break existing code that is functionality properly.
-However, the root cause of this problem
-pertains to undefined behavior in the Node.js runtime, so apparently-working code today may begin crashing or hanging tomorrow.
-As such,
+The root cause of this problem pertains to undefined behavior in the Node.js runtime,
-we recommend updating your code In a future version, Pulumi *may* be updated to throw instead of producing a warning when this happens.
 It is recommended that Pulumi apps be updated to prevent breakage.

 To address the issue update your app to use one of the following forms: